 Distracted driving in Florida is more than just texting and driving.
 It includes any use of a cell phone, handheld device, or headphones while driving.
-The car accident lawyers at Distasio Law Firm designed this guide to help you understand all of the driving while texting laws in Florida that apply to these devices.
+The Tampa car accident lawyers at Distasio Law Firm designed this guide to help you understand all of the driving while texting car accident laws in Florida that apply to these devices.

 By following the recommendations in this guide, you will learn what type of cell phone use while driving will get you a ticket in Florida.
 Topics covered include texting and driving in Florida, talking on the phone, viewing data while driving, using a GPS, and using headphones, earbuds, and airbuds while driving.